infracost/jetbrains-infracost/README.md

 ## Description

 <!-- Plugin description -->
-Infracost is a JetBrains IDE plugin that allows you to shift left on your Cloud costs by providing cost estimates for your Terraform code.
+Infracost is an IntelliJ-based plugin that allows you to shift left on your Cloud costs by providing cost estimates for your Terraform code.

 Infracost is a companion to the [Infracost CLI](https://www.infracost.io/docs/integrations/ci-cd) and provides a way to